Alrysc/onb_docs/docs/onb_overview/enums/hit.md

     attacks just so happen to have the `Hit.Breaking` flag.

     Many other attacks in the series have this flag while not being Break element.
-See Sensor (Elec), EraseMan (Cursor), the charge shot used by Charge Cross (Fire), the DustMan chip (Null), and more.
+See Sensor (Elec), EraseMan (Cursor), the charge shot used by ChargeCross (Fire), the DustMan chip (Null), and more.

 ### Freeze

 `Hit.Freeze` causes an attack to inflict the Freeze status.
-This will prevent them from taking actions, and their Sprite will be lightened and have ice fragments overlaid.
+This will prevent the target from taking actions, and their Sprite will be lightened and have ice fragments overlaid.
 CardActions that are currently in use will immediately end, and any which are queued will be discarded.

-The freeze status lasts for 150 frames.
-It can also be ended early by being hit by an attack with the `Hit.Breaking` flag, or an attack which flinches and flashes.
-It will also end early if it is replaced by the Stun or Drag statuses.
+The Freeze status lasts for 150 frames by default, but can use custom durations.
+It will be ended early when being hit by an attack with the `Hit.Breaking` flag, or an attack which flinches and flashes.
+It will also end early if it is replaced by the Stun, Bubble, Drag or Confuse statuses.
 Objects in the official games are immune to this status.

-If an attack would freeze, it will not cause Flashing.
+If an attack would Freeze, it will not cause Flashing.

-This flag is rarely, if ever, used in the official games.
+This flag is rarely, if ever, used on attacks in the official games.
 ElementMan Ice and FreezeBomb, from BN2, may be the only possible examples, though BN2 treated the status differently.
 When deciding to use it or not, keep in mind that the Freeze status is a very powerful one, and much stronger than Stun.